clay-reed-a/hex_repl/writing/writing.md

 ###Well, I know *THAT*, but how do I make one?

 Hex color codes are formed from three numbers.
-Each number stands for one of three colors.
+Each number stands for one of three base colors.
 The first number is for red, the second is for green & the third is for blue.
 If you mix these colors together, you can make more colors.

 Each number is two digits long, but, instead of going from just `0` to `9`, each digit can go all the way up to `f`.